tonyc/ruby-space-weather/README.md

-Rails-space-weather
+= ruby-space-weather

 The goal of this project is to parse the data file contained at:

   ftp://ftp.swpc.noaa.gov/pub/lists/ace/ace_swepam_1m.txt

-There is a copy of this file stored in the sample_data/ directory.
+There is a copy of this file saved as solar_data.txt

-This file contains 1-minute averaged Real-time Bulk Parameters of the Solar Wind Plasma, and looks like this:
+This file contains 1-minute measurements of solar wind data from the ACE satellite, and looks like this:

     :Data_list: ace_swepam_1m.txt
     :Created: 2015 Jan 07 1548 UT